hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 There is a special convention on "timestamp" columns: If a timestamp column exists the runtime will try to parse this column as datetimes and if this is successful will set the index of the Pandas Dataframe to this column and sort by it.
 If that does not work the index of the resulting Pandas Dataframe will be the default RangeIndex.
 In every case the column timestamp will also be available as column in the resulting Pandas DataFrame.

-If additional information about the dataframe is stored in its property `attrs`, it will be included in the response header base64-encoded with the name `Data-Attributes`.
+If information such as `{"frequency": "h", "limit": 5}` should be stored in the property `attrs` of the requested dataframe, it must be sent as a base64 encoded JSON string with the name `Data-Attributes`.

 #### /dataframe (POST)